-Catechism: According to the fourth commandment, God has willed that, after him, we should honor our parents and those whom creating and following family rules in the effort to keep everyone safe.
+Catechism: According to the fourth commandment, God has willed that, after him, we should honor our parents and those whom creating and following family rules and keeping everyone safe.
+NOTE TO TEACHER: We will concentrate on following rules about giving our private information such as name, address, phone number, schools, etc. to people that are not known and trusted by the student and their families.]